emqx/MQTTX/README.md

         Broker SSL Port: 8883
         ```

-    - To run MQTT Broker locally, [EMQ X](https://www.emqx.com/en/products/emqx) is recommended: An Open-Source, Cloud-Native, Distributed MQTT Broker for IoT.
+    - To run MQTT Broker locally, [EMQX](https://www.emqx.com/en/products/emqx) is recommended: An Open-Source, Cloud-Native, Distributed MQTT Broker for IoT.

 2. Connection configuration.
 Click the `+` button in the left menu bar and fill in the corresponding required fields in the form.